 Is it a breakfast nook or a homework zone?

 No matter which trends in color, tone, or texture you follow for your homework station, it may still need to serve multiple uses.
 With space at a premium, not every kitchen has room for a double island.
 A peninsula with built-in seating on one side, like the one pictured above, creates a banquette and table for afterschool homework or online schooling during the day that can still be used for breakfast, snacks, or lunch.

-To capture a similar look and feel to the kitchen pictured, use Wilsonart® THINSCAPE® in Taj Mahal for the countertop and backsplash, TFL in Indigo for the upper cabinets, and Phantom Pearl for the lower cabinets.
+To capture a similar look and feel to the kitchen pictured, use Wilsonart® THINSCAPE® in Taj Mahal for the countertop and backsplash and TFL in for the upper cabinets.
 The bench for the seating area and pantry countertop are also from Wilsonart – Avondale Ash HPL.

 For medium-sized kitchens, a larger island with a sink on one side and seating for meals or homework on the other is shown in shades of white.
 Wilsonart® designers used TFL in Pepperdust for the cabinets and Solene Marble THINSCAPE® for the countertops and backsplash.
 The pantry cabinet interior is Heathered Tabby HPL.
 Wilsonart’s THINSCAPE is ultra-thin and strong, combining beauty and toughness in a hard surface that slots into multiple residential designs.

 Regardless of the homework zone trend your client embraces, Wilsonart has the engineered surfaces for kitchens, bathrooms, laundry rooms, and multi-use areas.